The 3Rs (Reduce, Reuse, Recycle)

 The World’s First Initiative for Bio-Paraxylene Origin “Biomass to PET Bottles” (Effective Utilization of Biomass)

 In August 2023, ENEOS reached an agreement with Suntory Holdings Limited and Mitsubishi Corporation to establish a supply chain for sustainable PET resin made from bio-paraxylene.
 ENEOS manufactures paraxylene, a raw material for PET bottles, and has been studying the possibility of supplying chemicals made from non-fossil raw materials.
-In the recently established supply chain, bio-paraxylene will be produced for the first time in the world on a commercial scale from biomass feedstock made from untapped resources such as used cooking oil, using the mass balance method*, at the ENEOS Mizushima Refinery.
-By realizing “biomass to PET bottles” through the use of bio-paraxylene, we will increase the “non-fossil resource ratio of petrochemical feedstocks,” as stated in our Carbon Neutrality Plan.
+In the recently established supply chain, bio-paraxylene was produced for the first time in the world on a commercial scale from biomass feedstock made from untapped resources such as used cooking oil, using the mass balance method*, at the ENEOS Mizushima Refinery.
+PET bottles made using this bio-paraxylene were introduced for some Suntory products in November 2024.

-- * A method in which raw materials with specific characteristics, such as biomass raw materials, are mixed with non-biomass raw materials in the distribution and processing process from raw materials to finished products, and those characteristics are assigned to a portion of the product in proportion to the input of raw materials with those characteristics.
+• *A method in which raw materials with specific characteristics, such as biomass raw materials, are mixed with non-biomass raw materials in the distribution and processing process from raw materials to finished products, and those characteristics are assigned to a portion of the product in proportion to the input of raw materials with those characteristics.
 A system that connects the value of the characteristics of raw materials to the final product by managing the balance of In and Out for each company in the supply chain.

 “Biomass to PET Bottles” Supply Chain

-Battery Recycling Through Sharing Services (Sharing)
+Battery Recycling Through Sharing Services

 ENEOS service stations are working to recycle batteries.
 In 2022, we established Gachaco, Inc.*, which provides battery sharing services for electric motorcycles.
-Gachaco has established battery exchange sites at 50 ENEOS service stations, mainly in Tokyo and Osaka, and is working to build a system for the recycling of batteries.
+Gachaco has established battery exchange sites at around 50 ENEOS service stations, mainly in Tokyo and Osaka, and is working to build a system for the recycling of batteries.

-- *A joint venture of ENEOS Holdings, Honda Motor Co., Ltd., Kawasaki Motors, Ltd., Suzuki Motor Corporation, and Yamaha Motor Co., Ltd.
+• *A joint venture of ENEOS Holdings, Honda Motor Co., Ltd., Kawasaki Motors, Ltd., Suzuki Motor Corporation, and Yamaha Motor Co., Ltd.